» 2011 » July

 Documents can be drafted so that professors and school administrators can share grades and any issues that come up with a parent.
 A qualified special needs planning attorney can help a client create a health care proxy to stay aware of any health issues that could come up.
 Also, power of attorney documents are helpful to address any legal or financial issues.
 Special needs planning lawyers will maximize the child’s government benefits and determine what type of trust is best to take care of college funds and needs, with the goal of not compromising the federal monies.

 In New York, the law firm of LittmanKrooks LLP helps individuals and families have peace of mind that their child’s finances and health needs are met before their child starts the exciting college experience.
 Their New York special needs planning attorneys successfully help clients get access to benefits, set up the best trust for their situation, and uphold their rights to a college education.
-To learn more, visit http://www.specialneedsnewyork.com or call 914-684-2100.
+To learn more, visit https://www.specialneedsnewyork.com or call 914-684-2100.

 To learn more about New York